Omkar-Gadade/AI-Audio-to-Meeting-Minutes-Generator/README.md

 # 🎙️ AI-Audio-to-Meeting-Minutes-Generator

 An end-to-end AI application that converts meeting audio into **structured meeting minutes** using open-source models.
 Recommended to use T4 GPU on Colab
+## Note: To view the code please download the .ipynb file as it may not render properly in Github because of certain technical issues from Github for .ipynb files

 ---